re-js/remini/README.md

 Will clearly demonstrate how to create, use and propagate a shared state.

-Each shared state is stored in a special place created by calling the "re" function.
+Each shared state is stored in a special place created by calling the "box" function.
 This will be a reactive variable, which means we will be able to update all places where it is used when it changes.

 We will keep the dark mode enabled state in this way.